The Poznań: Usage

 The Poznań celebration involves the fans turning their backs to the pitch, joining arms and jumping up and down in unison.
 In Poland, and among many fans across Europe, it is not called "the Poznań" but is known as a "Grecque", and it is performed by fans of many teams.

 Despite initially failing to impress Manchester City fans when it was done during the teams' meeting in the UEFA Europa League group stage on 21 October 2010, it was subsequently adopted by City supporters during a game early the following month.
-The activity was coined 'The Poznań' by Manchester City fans, in homage to the club that inspired them to celebrate in this way.
-Apart from odd occasions, it died out as a regular celebration within a couple of seasons.
+The activity was coined "The Poznań" by Manchester City fans, in homage to the club that inspired them to celebrate in this way.
 The Poznań was briefly adopted by other English football supporters, notably those of Leicester City after their clash with Manchester City in the third round of the FA Cup in January 2011, and is referred to by English football fans as "doing the Poznań".

 Initially, the supporters group of Australian club Western Sydney Wanderers, The Red and Black Bloc, performed it in the 80th minute of matches to represent the first football match played in Western Sydney in 1880.
 Subsequently, this has grown into an all stadium celebration.
-In return, their local rival, Sydney FC, and their hard-core supporters "The Cove" performed it in retribution when they were in a winning position near the 90th minute during their local derby.

-The Poznan has become an exhilarating pre-game tradition for American club Charlotte FC fans.
-The club had several Polish international players, Karol Świderski, Kamil Jóźwiak, and Jan Sobocinski, on their inaugural 2021-2022 season roster.
-The Poznan performed by Charlotte FC fans pay tribute to the players' Polish heritage and has become a way for supporters to show appreciation for their contributions to the team.